SonyMobile/kubernetes-bootstrap/README.md

 `make export-kubecfg` to create a kube context that lets you use `kubectl` towards that cluster.
 Be sure to set the environment variables to match the target environment, i.e. ENVIRONMENT and BASE_FQDN.

+## Final notes

+While this project brings up a high-availability Kubernetes cluster it is not entirely production ready for other reasons.
+It needs some hardening here and there.
+Tiller is deployed with an insecure 'allow unauthenticated users' policy for intance.
+There are a lot of public resources describing steps to take to make a Kubernetes cluster production ready.

 ## License